SYBIL

 The Sibyl has no need for legitimacy.
 It does not rule through consent.
 It does not require belief.
 It coordinates violence through direct control.
 The robot does not ask whether its orders are legitimate.
 It executes.

-V. THE LIQUIDATION
+VII.
+THE LIQUIDATION

 What happens when violence becomes cheap, scalable, and detached from legitimacy?